ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 Targeted therapy for stomach cancer includes:

 HER2-targeted therapy.
 Some cancers may make too much of a protein called human epidermal growth factor receptor 2 (HER2).
-This type of cancer is called "HER2-positive cancer".
+This type of cancer is called "HER2-positive cancer."
 Trastuzumab (Herceptin, Herzuma, Ogivri, Ontruzant) plus chemotherapy may be an option for people with later-stage HER2-positive stomach cancer.
+The U.S. Food and Drug Administration (FDA) has also approved a drug called fam-trastuzumab deruxtecan-nxki (Enhertu, Daiichi Sankyo) for use if trastuzumab is no longer effective.

 Anti-angiogenesis therapy.
 Anti-angiogenesis therapy is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
 For patients whose tumor has grown while receiving initial chemotherapy, the drug ramucirumab (Cyramza) may be an additional option.